 This is the internet, which means you should take full advantage of multimedia.
 Animated videos are currently hot, but what about GIFs?
 How about a short webcomic?
 Even a good old fashioned image or infographic can be good.

 Feel free to experiment with different forms of media on your page to keep things interesting and exciting, but make sure to always always do so in a well-executed and professional manner.
 And for the love of all that is good and wonderful in this world, don’t autoplay music: this isn’t MySpace circa 2003.

-Sex sells and color is sexy.
-But don’t just go throwing random colors together: be sure to stick to a professional looking color scheme.
+Don’t just go throwing random colors together: be sure to stick to a professional looking color scheme.
 Use complementary colors that are on brand for you or your business and don’t be afraid to experiment.

 What turns a boring link into the must-click icon of the year?
-Buttonizing!
-Don’t just “click here” to subscribe to the newsletter or purchase your starter kit, turn that link into a flashy, eye-catching button!
+Buttonizing.
+Don’t just “click here” to subscribe to the newsletter or purchase your starter kit, turn that link into a flashy, eye-catching button.
 Buttons can “pop” off the page and draw extra attention to themselves, which is exactly what you want.

 Your landing page should only ask for information that you’re immediately going to use.
 The more information you require your visitor to input, the less likely that visitor is to complete the process.
 If you want an email address for a newsletter, don’t also ask for a phone number and date of birth as well.
 Whatever you think you might need that kind of information for won’t be worth the number of people you scare off.

 Want more information?
 Then ask for it at times that actually make sense when someone will get a clear benefit from it (for example, they give you their address so you can mail them a free gift).

 Instill a sense of urgency in your landing page to encourage visitors to actually act.
 “Sign up now!” as opposed to “Sign up for our newsletter!”
 Good landing pages give the impression that a visitor should act to take advantage of the offer they’re being given.